 Our patient menu has recently been reviewed in line with the recently published Hospital Food Standards.
 The review was carried out by a group of staff comprising catering professionals, dieticians and nursing staff with help from patient representatives.
 All the dishes that appear on our seven-day menu have been extensively trialled and sampled by the group to ensure acceptability.
 The Trust’s dieticians are responsible for checking that all the selected dishes complied with standards laid down in “The Nutrition and Hydration Digest: Improving Outcomes through Food and Beverage Services”, particularly with regard to meeting the nutritional recommendations for Healthier Eating for those people who are nutritionally well and the recommendations for Higher Energy dishes, suitable for people who are nutritionally vulnerable.
 We have tried to keep the menu simple in order for patients to be able to recognise dishes and in order to appeal to people who may be feeling unwell.

 The menu provides for a continental breakfast, 2 course lunch including a choice of 6 hot dishes and 4 salad choices and a 3 course evening meal, including a freshly prepared wholesome, home-made soup, a selection of lighter supper options such as jacket potato, fresh sandwiches, freshly made salads followed by a hot dessert.
 We have tried to include fruit at every opportunity, patients can now choose fruit pots for breakfast and for snacks between meals, lunch dessert includes fresh fruit salad made fresh every day and many of the hot desserts are fruit based.
 However, there are other non-fruit based dessert options available as well.
 We hope you will also enjoy the extended snack menu which offers scones, cakes, fruit pots, whole fruit, biscuits, yogurts and cheese and biscuits.
-The standard menu will offer dishes including energy dense/high calorie, gluten free, healthier, soft and vegetarian choices.
+The standard menu will offer dishes including energy dense/high calorie, gluten free, healthier, easy chew and vegetarian choices.
 There are separate menus for children, patients requiring texture modified, gluten free, modified or low fibre meals and for patients with ethnic, cultural and religious dietary needs.
 Most patients are given the opportunity to choose their meals in advance however; this is not always possible on wards where patients are very ill or on very short stay areas.